 - TONE – although this will be dictated by the brand, think about how the ad is written; slightly more informal and colloquial language is often engaging and warm as opposed to “The candidate must…” type language.

 - CLEAR APPLICATION – Give the candidates a call to action to make sure you capture the application.
-It’s a simple, but essential one!
+It’s a simple, but an essential one!

 A bit of care around the copy going into the process can make all the difference.
 Your media buying is more effective, your recruitment process is simplified and you’ll potentially save thousands of pounds whilst engaging with the talent that you’re after.